Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             The program for detecting sRNA-mRNA interaction.
                             Please assign "RNAplex" or "RNAup" or "both".
 Default is both.
+      --top TOP, -t TOP     The minimum ranking number of targets which will be included to final output.
+The ranking is based on the binding energy.
+Default is 20.

+    additional arguments:
+      --rnaplfold_path RNAPLFOLD_PATH
+                            Please assign the path of RNAplfold in Vienna package.
+      --rnaplex_path RNAPLEX_PATH
+                            Please assign the path of RNAplex in Vienna package.
+      --rnaup_path RNAUP_PATH
+                            Please assign the path of RNAup in Vienna package.
       --interaction_length INTERACTION_LENGTH, -i INTERACTION_LENGTH
                             Maximum length of an interaction.
 Default is 30.
       --window_size_target WINDOW_SIZE_TARGET, -wt WINDOW_SIZE_TARGET